AhsanAyaz/ahsanayaz/content/blog/i-cant-belive-udemy-published-my-ionic-video-course/i-cant-belive-udemy-published-my-ionic-video-course.md

 ## Why you should learn Ionic in 2021
 There's no doubt that there are number of ways to build mobile apps and PWAs today.
 However, it might require specialized skillset depending on the way you choose to build your apps.
-Here are a few reasons / use cases where you would want to use IONIC for building your apps:
+Here are a few reasons / use cases where you would want to use IONIC for building your applications:

 - You have Web Developers in your team who are well versed in the modern Web Technologies, Frameworks and Libraries.
 Be it [React](https://reactjs.org/), [Angular](https://ionicframework.com/docs/native), [VueJS](https://vuejs.org/) or just vanilla JavaScript, Ionic works with all.
 - Ionic is not just a framework or libary, it is an SDK with a REALLY STRONG ECOSYSTEM.
 It has a [CLI](https://ionicframework.com/docs/cli), [Ionic Native](https://ionicframework.com/docs/native/community) that provides capability to use the Native APIs using both [Cordova](https://cordova.apache.org/) and [Capacitor](https://capacitorjs.com/).